 Donny Edwards has been a faithful member of the volunteer community for more than 10 years.
 Giving his time to organizations such as Feeding the Homeless Project, Service Without Walls and as of recent Hosea Feed the Hungry.
 His selflessness has been acknowledged and rewarded by his superiors within the U.S. Army with the Military Outstanding Volunteer Service Medal.
 He was also bestowed a namesake award by Feeding the Homeless Project, Inc. and the Founder Hugh Pafford, which is called the Donny Edwards Award for Dedication, Commitment and Compassion.
 This award is given to an outstanding volunteer recipient on a yearly basis since 2013.
+His most recent honor was a chapter in Dr. Courtney Hammonds book Men of Style, spotlighting men in our community that are making a difference.
 Even with the tireless work he places in HHNR, Donny never forgets to give of his time to the other organizations through feedings, clothing drives and more.
 A true passion to help.

-Donny has enlisted the help of some volunteers but the most admirable is that of the children.
-Not only does Donny include his own children whenever possible to volunteer he has also gained the attraction of Holcomb Bridge Middle School in Roswell Georgia.
-The middle school hosts an annual hygiene drive for one month each year to support the efforts of HHNR.
+Donny has always enlisted the help of adult volunteers but the most admirable is that of the children.
+Not only does Donny include his own children whenever possible to volunteer, he has also gained the support of Holcomb Bridge Middle School in Roswell Georgia.
+The middle school has hosted an annual hygiene drive for one month each year to support the efforts of HHNR since 2015.